 Notice and Disclaimer

-Disclaimer: After working on our Greek Village Cohousing project for a month, a former volunteer decided to adopt the idea and project plan details and materials.
+Disclaimer: After working on our Greek Village Cohousing project for a month, a former volunteer decided to adopt the idea, project plan details, and materials.
 He formed an identical sounding project with a slightly different name.
-However confusing, Greece Cohousing Community is not affiliated with our own community - Greek Village Cohousing.
-Our communications will come from our Outreach Coordinator Pare Gerou and from the email address: .
-As with all groups involving investment of money, it is wise to research and ask important questions:
+However confusing, Greece Cohousing Community is not affiliated with our own community.
+We also cannot confirm that this other project currently meets the definition of cohousing which utilizes specific physical architecture and social design elements.
+Our community prioritizes best practices physical and social design as articulated in Charles Durret and Katie McCamant seminal book on Cohousing, and our decisions are informed by experienced cohousing professionals and decades of Danish and U.S. studies recommending best practices for social success.
+Our community communications will come from our Outreach Coordinator Pare Gerou and from the email address: GreekVillageCohousing@gmail.com.

 1. Has the project founder attempted a cohousing project in the past, and if so, what was the result?